Three bodies doctrine: Yoga physiology

 The three bodies are an essential part of the Yoga physiology.
 Yoga aims at controlling the vital energies of the bodies, thereby attaining siddhis (magical powers) and moksha.

 Atman vijnana

 According to the Advaita Vedanta tradition, knowledge of the "self" or atman can be gained by self-inquiry, investigating the three bodies, and dis-identifying from them.
 It is a method which known to have been taught by Ramana Maharshi, Nisargadatta Maharaj, and his teacher Siddharameshwar Maharaj.

 By subsequently identifying with the three lower bodies, investigating them, and discarding identification with them when it has become clear that they are not the "I", the sense of "I am" beyond knowledge and Ignorance becomes clearly established.

 In this investigation the three bodies are recognized as not being anatman.

 In modern culture

 Theosophy

-The later Theosophists speak of seven bodies or levels of existence that include Sthula sarira and Linga sarira.
+The later Theosophists speak of seven bodies or levels of existence that include Sthula sarira and Linga sharira (Liṅga śarīra) also known as Sukshma sharira.